okta/okta.github.io/_source/_use_cases/authentication/index.md

 Authentication is a crucial part of any application development.
 Whether you are developing an internal IT app for your employees – or building a portal for your partners – or exposing a set of APIs for developers building apps around your resources, Okta Platform can provide the right support for your projects.

-## Building Apps That Support Single Sign On
+## Building Apps that Support SSO

-For IT or ISVs who want to use Okta as an identity provider, Okta provides several options for secure single sign on.
+For IT or ISVs who want to use Okta as an identity provider, Okta provides several options for secure SSO.
 SAML has been widely used as the single sign-on protocol by many ISVs and is supported by many identity management solutions.
 Okta provides comprehensive guidance for developers to implement a proper